redhat-et/microshift-demos/e2e-demo/README.md

 Therefore, once the device is registered with Insights, look up the Insights ID on the Fleet Manager's info page for your device and store it:

-    INSIGHTS_ID="xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" # replace with your device's ID
+    DEVICE_ID="xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" # replace with your device's Insights ID

 Log into your Open Cluster Management instance as admin using `oc`.